 Make Halloween cookies, cupcakes or other treats!
 Get out the mixing bowl and make some yummy treats.
 The internet is full of recipes like this Frankenstein Rice Krispie treats or this Halloween cookie pizza.

 You don't have to ring doorbells to have a fun Halloween night.

 Try a Halloween scavenger hunt.
 Make a check list of items for kids to find around the neighborhood.
 Ideas include: happy jack o'lantern, white pumpkin, giant spider, blue house, orange flowers, etc. Lots of bloggers have created scavenger hunts so you don't have to do any work.
 Here are some great ones:

 - Halloween letter hunt from Red Ted Art.
 I love how this can be a socially distant group activity.

 - Halloween scavenger hunt printables:

-Socially distant games are here!
-Play these games outside if possible and don’t forget the mask!
+Play these games outside if possible and don't forget your costume!